Buying a House With a Deed of Covenant

 What happens if you breach the covenant?

 The ramifications of a breach depend on the covenant.
-For example, should you have had any work done which was not allowed, you may have to return the property to its original condition.
+For example, if you have had work done that was not allowed, you may have to return the property to its original condition.

-With any breach, however, you could put yourself in line for being sued and having to pay any damages or legal fees.
+However, any breach could result in being sued and having to pay damages or legal fees.

 How a broker can help with your mortgage when a covenant exists

 While restrictive covenants do not prevent you from getting a mortgage, they can make the process a little more difficult.
-Some lenders may be more hesitant to lend on properties that have such restrictions in place – while others will have a far more lenient approach.
+Some lenders may be more hesitant to lend on properties with such restrictions – while others will have a far more lenient approach.
 A broker will know which lenders are more flexible, particularly in light of your own specific circumstances.

 They can prove invaluable in helping you successfully apply for a mortgage with favourable terms – perhaps lowering your monthly repayments or ensuring that you can borrow the full amount you require.